Like any new medical device, patient tests are crucial to make sure the bionic eye technology we are developing is safe and effective.

 - have the time and patience to commit to scientific research.

-We have not yet begun recruiting for these tests but you can register your interest in participating by contacting our clinical research team.
+You can register your interest in participating by contacting our clinical research team.

 Other ways of assisting our clinical team